NielsWulf/Image-Recommender/README.md

 The script will iterate through the image files in the specified directory, extract metadata, and insert it into the SQLite database.

-Resume Processing: If the script is interrupted, rerun it, and it will resume processing from the last saved checkpoint.

 Notes